antsouchlos/const_fmt/README.md

 ## Overview

-During compile-time, the string to be formatted is preprocessed to the point, only the actual values to be formatted have to be written (If they are not available at compile time).
+During compile-time, the string to be formatted is preprocessed to the point only the actual values to be formatted have to be written (If they are not available at compile time).

 For example `One number: {:03}; And another one: {:05.3}` is preprocessed into `One number: 000; And another one: 00.000`.